PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

 7. Use the following command to install the dependencies:

-    For Python2:
     ```
-    pip install protobuf
+    pip3.7 install protobuf
     ```
-    For Python3:
-    ```
-    pip3.5 install protobuf
-    ```

-    Note: We used Python3.5 command as an example above, if the version of your Python is 3.6/3.7/3.8, please change Python3.5 in the commands to Python3.6/Python3.7/Python3.8
+    Note: We used Python3.7 command as an example above, if the version of your Python is 3.6/3.8/3.9, please change pip3.7 in the commands to pip3.6/pip3.8/pip3.9

     > Install protobuf 3.1.0